 6. RECORDS.
 The lessee shall keep and have in its possession books and records showing the development and production (including records of development and production expenses) and disposition (including records of sale prices, volumes, and purchasers) of all oil, gas, and associated substances produced from the leased area.
-The lessee shall permit the State of Alaska or its agents to examine these books and records at all reasonable times.
-Upon request by the state, the lessee's books and records shall be made available to the state at the state office designated by the state.
+The lessee shall permit the State or its agents, and ASRC or its agents to examine these books and records at all reasonable times.
+Upon request by the State, the lessee's books and records shall be made available to the State at the State office designated by the State.
+Likewise, upon request by ASRC, the lessee's books and records shall be made available to ASRC at an ASRC office in Anchorage, Alaska, or, at the lessee's election, an office of the lessee in Anchorage, Alaska.
 These books and records of development, production, and disposition must employ methods and techniques that will ensure the most accurate figures reasonably available without requiring the lessee to provide separate tankage or meters for each well.
 The lessee shall use generally accepted accounting procedures consistently applied.

 7. APPORTIONMENT OF ROYALTY FROM APPROVED UNIT.
 The landowners' royalty share of the unit production allocated to each separately owned tract shall be regarded as royalty to be distributed to and among, or the proceeds of it paid to, the landowners, free and clear of all unit expense and free of any lien for it.
-Under this provision, the state's royalty share of any unit production allocated to the leased area will be regarded as royalty to be distributed to, or the proceeds of it paid to, the state, free and clear of all unit expenses (and any portion of those expenses incurred away from the unit area), including, but not limited to, expenses for separating, cleaning, dehydration, gathering, saltwater disposal, and preparing oil, gas, or associated substances for transportation off the unit area, and free of any lien for them.
-8. PAYMENTS.
-All payments to the State of Alaska under this lease must be made payable to the state in the manner directed by the state, and unless otherwise specified, must be tendered to the state at:
+Under this provision, the lessors' royalty share of any unit production allocated to the leased area will be regarded as royalty to be distributed to, or the proceeds of it paid to, the lessors free and clear of all unit expenses (and any portion of those expenses incurred away from the unit area), including, but not limited to, expenses for separating, cleaning, dehydration, gathering, saltwater disposal, and preparing oil, gas, or associated substances for transportation off the unit area, and free of any lien for them.

+8. PAYMENTS. (a) All payments to the State under this lease must be made payable to the State in the manner directed by the State, and unless otherwise specified, must be tendered to the State at:

-DEPARTMENT OF NATURAL RESOURCES 3601 C STREET, SUITE 1230 ANCHORAGE, ALASKA 99503-5921 ATTENTION: REVENUE UNIT or to any depository designated by the state with at least 60 days notice to the lessee.
+DEPARTMENT OF NATURAL RESOURCES 550 WEST 7TM AVENUE, SUITE 1410 ANCHORAGE, ALASKA 99501-3561 ATTENTION: FINANCIAL SERVICE or to any depository designated by the State with at least 60 days notice to the lessee. (b) All payments made to ASRC under this lease must be made payable to ASRC in the manner directed by ASRC, and unless otherwise specified, must be tendered to ASRC at: